ICMOL/DeNox/README.md

 ### System Requirement

-- [Java SE Runtime Environment 8(or above)](https://www.oracle.com/tw/java/technologies/javase/javase8-archive-downloads.html) is required to be installed prior to use DeNox.
+- [Java SE Development Kit 11(or above)](https://www.oracle.com/tw/java/technologies/javase/jdk11-archive-downloads.html) is required to be installed prior to use DeNox.

 ### Step 1.
 Set parameter and choose